Docker installation and sample application deployment – a simple & practical guide

 docker version

-By running the below command, we can check all the running container in the Docker engine.
+By running the below command, we can check all the running containers in the Docker engine.
 Since we have just installed docker, and we have not deployed any container, so output of the below command should show no container.

 docker ps